Library — Content Blocks

 You can set :

-- the type of the variable.
-This defines the type of value that is expected for the variable and the way it is displayed on the interface: a text variable will only allow to enter textual values; a color variable displays a color selector, a boolean variable displays a check box.
+• the type of the variable.
+This defines the type of value that is expected for the variable and the way it is displayed in the interface: a text variable will only allow to enter textual values, a color variable displays a color selector, a boolean variable displays a check box.

 Example:

-On the right, the Content Block created in the Library chapter, contains 3 variables of type text, boolean and color.
+On the left, the Content Block created in the Library chapter, contains 3 variables of type boolean, text, and color.

-On the left, when using the Content Block in a message, the properties window displays all 3 variables, with their alias and description.
+On the right, when using the Content Block in a message, the properties window displays all 3 variables (boolean as a toggle, text as a text field, color as a color picker), with their alias and description.

-Additionally, this is how you can define the different possible values for a variable for a marketer to choose from.
+Additionally, with sg:option you can define different possible variable values to choose from:

 <sg:var name="MyValues" type="text" value="option2">